-It is important to note that not all violations of inspections result in penalties.
-In fact, the majorities of violations are other than serious and carry no penalty.
-In addition, for a significant number of inspections we find no violations and determine that the employers is "in compliance" with the Arizona Occupational Safety and Health Act.
+It is important to note that not all violations noted in inspections result in penalties.
+In fact, the majorities of violations are "other than serious" and carry no penalty.
+In addition, for a significant number of inspections ADOSH finds no violations and determines that the employer is "in compliance" with the Arizona Occupational Safety and Health Act.